ChMeghana/API-frotnend-optimization-techniques/README.md

 ## Conclusion

 These strategies—caching, payload reduction, latency optimization, and security enhancements—will improve the Flutter frontend’s performance and reliability.
 Prioritize in-memory and disk-based caching with `flutter_cache_manager` for immediate impact.
 Implement pagination and compression for large datasets, and ensure secure key storage for AES encryption.
 Test thoroughly to validate optimizations and monitor performance in production.
-Discuss with your team to assign tasks and tailor these ideas to your app’s needs.